 Dangerous side effects

 Drug manufacturers are required to post warnings of any known risks a drug may have.
-Your doctor and pharmacist will also warn you about potentially risky side effects, and they can advise you on whether the drug’s benefits outweigh the risks.
+Your doctor and pharmacist will also warn you about potentially risky side effects.
+They should advise you on whether the drug’s benefits outweigh the risks.

 When a drug manufacturer posts warnings of a drug’s known dangers, they cannot be held liable if those side effects occur.
 However, if the drug manufacturer becomes aware of a new side effect with the potential to affect many users and they fail to notify the public, it’s possible that they may be held liable for injuries due to the undisclosed side effect.